honeycombio/honeyaws/README.md

 ## High Availability

-There exists the option to run `honeycomb-aws` in a high availability environment.
+There exists the option to run the Honeycomb AWS binaries in a high availability mode.
 This is done using [DynamoDB](https://aws.amazon.com/dynamodb/) for management of processed log files.
 There are a few things that must be set up before running `highavail`.